AadarshDevi/C/Basics.md

 This `#include <stdio.h>` is used for printing values to the console and also getting user input.<br>
 The `int main()` is the starting point for the C program.
 When a C program is converted into an executable, it will first check for this.
-Without this, the exe file cannot fun.
+Without this, the exe file cannot fun.<br>